thomas-white-ucf/spotify-file-changes/README.md

 ## Next steps to Scale

 Error handling

-Currently each New Data Update is checked to exist before starting the if-statement
+- Currently each New Data Update is checked to exist before starting the if-statement

+testing, / another function that reads the output-file after being written

 Add types for data types.